Happy Xmas (War Is Over): Reception

-On its US single debut in 1971, "Happy Xmas (War Is Over)" did not meet with much success.
-This was due to the single's late release, which resulted in limited airplay before Christmas, and a lack of promotion.
-(Note: During this era, radio stations were less inclined to interrupt regular programming with Christmas music and new Christmas songs were slow to gain acceptance.
-"Happy Xmas" was the second-highest charting Christmas single in the 1970s in the US, behind the Eagles' version of "Please Come Home for Christmas".)
-The single peaked at number 36 on the Cash Box Top 100 Singles and number 28 on the Record World Singles Chart, and number 3 on the Billboard Christmas Singles chart.
-(Note: In years when Billboard published a Christmas Singles chart, Christmas singles were not listed on the Hot 100 chart.)
-The single subsequently re-appeared on the Billboard Christmas charts in 1972, 1983, 1984, and 1985.
-(Note: Billboard published a Christmas Singles chart from 1963 to 1972, and from 1983 to 1985.)
-The song appeared at number 32 on the Billboard Hot Adult Contemporary chart for the week ending 6 January 1996.
-The song's most recent chart entry, and highest position, on the Billboard Hot 100 chart was in 2022, where it peaked at #38 for the week ending 31 December 2022.
+On its US single debut in 1971, "Happy Xmas (War Is Over)" achieved only modest success.
+Its late release limited radio airplay before Christmas, and the single received little promotion.
+(Note: During this period, radio stations were generally reluctant to interrupt regular programming with Christmas music, and new Christmas songs were slow to gain acceptance.
+"Happy Xmas" was the second‑highest charting Christmas single in the US during the 1970s, behind the Eagles' version of "Please Come Home for Christmas".)
+The single peaked at number 36 on the Cash Box Top 100 Singles chart and number 28 on the Record World Singles Chart, and reached number 3 on the Billboard Christmas Singles chart.
+(Note: In years when Billboard published a Christmas Singles chart, Christmas releases were not listed on the Hot 100.)
+It later returned to the Billboard Christmas charts in 1972, 1983, 1984 and 1985.
+(Note: Billboard published a Christmas Singles chart from 1963 to 1972 and again from 1983 to 1985.)
+The song also reached number 32 on the Billboard Hot Adult Contemporary chart for the week ending 6 January 1996.
+Its most recent appearance on the Billboard Hot 100 came in 2022, when it peaked at number 38 for the week ending 31 December 2022.

-"Happy Xmas (War Is Over)" enjoyed immediate success in Britain when issued there in November 1972.
-The song peaked at number 4 on the UK Singles Chart and number 10 on the listings compiled by Melody Maker.
-Since then, it has re-entered the UK Singles Chart nine more times.
-The most notable of these instances occurred immediately following Lennon's death on 8 December 1980.
-The single peaked at number 2 – behind another reissued Lennon single, "Imagine" – and remained on the chart for nine weeks.
+"Happy Xmas (War Is Over)" was immediately successful in Britain upon its release in November 1972.
+It reached number 4 on the UK Singles Chart and number 10 on the chart compiled by Melody Maker.
+Since then, it has re‑entered the UK Singles Chart nine additional times.
+Its most notable return followed Lennon's death on 8 December 1980, when the single rose to number 2 – behind a reissued "Imagine" – and remained on the chart for nine weeks.

-Between December 1972 and February 1973, the song entered the top ten in Australia, Belgium, Denmark, France, Ireland, the Netherlands, Norway, and Singapore.
+Between December 1972 and February 1973, the song entered the top ten in Australia, Belgium, Denmark, France, Ireland, the Netherlands, Norway and Singapore.

-Ultimate Classic Rock critic Nick DeRiso rated it as Lennon's 5th greatest solo political song, noting that "Lennon took the opportunity to encourage Yuletide revelers toward a broader sense of pacifism."
+Ultimate Classic Rock critic Nick DeRiso ranked the song as Lennon's fifth‑greatest solo political work, writing that "Lennon took the opportunity to encourage Yuletide revelers toward a broader sense of pacifism."